Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-computer-memory.md

 1. RAM is fast
 1. RAM holds data temporarily

 RAM is fast!
 For one, it's directly connected to the CPU.
 And no matter the address, the CPU can access any location in RAM in the same amount of time.
-Imagine being able to access a storage unit on the top floor just as quickly as a unit near the front door!
+Imagine being able to access a room on the top floor of a skyscraper just as quickly as a room near the front door!
 This property is what the "random-access" part of RAM describes.

 ### !callout-info